ibrahim-netto/portfolio/README.md

 ![alt text](https://ibrahim-netto.github.io/portfolio/assets/images/app-me-up.jpeg "Advisor Application Pricing")

-For its construction, the Koa framework was used, Polymer library with Paper-Elements (Google Material Design components) for the front-end and MongoDB as database.
+For the development, the Koa framework was used, Polymer library with Paper-Elements (Google Material Design components) for the front-end and MongoDB as database.

 ##### Keywords: node.js, koa, mongodb, html5, css3, javascript, polymer, material design